Surface Approximation via Asymptotic Optimal Geometric Partition: Application to Remeshing

-For triangular mesh generation, previous works~\cite{Valette:2008:GRT}~\cite{Du:1999:CVT} usually treat the clustering result as the dual graph for triangular mesh.
-To generate a triangular mesh, one optimal vertex is assigned for each cluster and the connectivity of constructed mesh is defined by the adjacency information of the clustering.
+Previous works~\cite{Valette:2008:GRT}~\cite{Du:1999:CVT} usually treat the partition result as the dual graph for triangular remeshing.
 However, utilizing a dualization step directly is not applicable for our partition result.
-Our partition cuts the input models along its feature edges (See Fig.~\ref{fig:partition_feature_shapes}) and this dualization step will inevitably lose the control of the approximation of feature regions.
+Our partition cuts the input models along its feature edges (Fig.~\ref{fig:partition_feature_shapes}) and this dualization step based on the centroids will inevitably lose the control of the approximation at feature regions.

-Our triangular mesh is built upon the polygonal mesh generated in Sec.~\ref{sec::poly_mesh}.
-The polygonal mesh can be coarsely regarded as the optimal linear approximation of the given surface for a finite partition number, but they fail to satisfy the constraint of being triangular linear elements.
-We employ the “discrete” Constrained Delaunay Triangulation (CDT) step~\cite{Cohen-Steiner:2004:VSA} to triangulate the polygons.
-Delaunay-like triangles are created while constraining the existing edges between anchor vertices to be in the output mesh.
-Then we remove some less geometrically important details using the technique of QEM~\cite{Garland:1997:QEM} to reach the desired number of vertices or faces.
+To generate a pure triangular representation, we first employ the “discrete” Constrained Delaunay Triangulation (CDT)~\cite{Cohen-Steiner:2004:VSA} to triangulate the polygons.
+It enforces the boundary edges of the existing polygons while triangulating the polygons in a Delaunay-like fashion.
+Then the technique of QEM~\cite{Garland:1997:QEM} is used to reach the assigned number of vertices/faces.

-Fig.~\ref{fig:tri_ellipsoid} shows the triangular mesh generation process on the Ellipsoid model with 500 assigned vertex budget.
-Fig.~\ref{fig:tri_octa_flower} illustrates the triangular mesh generation process on the Octa-flower model with $1,000$ assigned triangle budget.
-For both cases, we optimize the partition with the user assigned number and terminate the QEM contraction on the CDT mesh when this assigned condition is satisfied.

-Fig.~\ref{fig:complex_models} shows two more complex examples on the Armadillo model and the Dragon model.
-Note the input mesh of the Armadillo model with a dense sampling rate with around $7.7$M vertices and $15.5$M faces is simplified into $5,000$ faces with nicely preserved details.
-The computational time is listed in Tab.~\ref{tab:tri_statistics}.
+We admit the generated triangular meshes inherit the suboptimal nature from QEM contraction~\cite{Garland:1997:QEM}.
+The sense of optimality in the partition and polygonal representation is no longer available in the triangular representation.
+On the other hand, the conversion is efficient as it starts from the simplified polygonal model.
+This process is illustrated on the Ellipsoid model (Fig.~\ref{fig:tri_ellipsoid}) and Octa-flower model (Fig.~\ref{fig:tri_octa_flower}).